gamesbook/pyprototypr/docs/layouts_rectangular.rst

    :width: 330

 ===== ======
-|07c| This example shows the element constructed using the following values
+|07c| This example shows the design constructed using the following values
-      for its properties.
+      for the shapes' properties.

       .. code:: python